 There are many models of HLG QBs and most of them are DIY, which means you need to assemble the light yourself.

-That said, you can find a lot of tutorials that will show you how to put together an HLG Quantum Board.
+But don’t you worry.
+Setting up the HLG QB is easy.
+You can also find a lot of tutorials online that will show you how to put together an HLG Quantum Board.

 As an herb gardener, you’ll find HLG 65 QB (DIY) very suitable for you.

-HLG 65 QB is very affordable (check its price here), and it’s highly recommended for herb growers.
+HLG 65 QB is very affordable (check its price here), and it is highly recommended for herb growers.

 3. Viparspectra 600W LED

 The third grow light on our list is Viparspectra 600W.
-It is an affordable and adequately intense grow light.
+This LED grow lamp is an affordable and adequately intense grow light.

-Viparspectra 600W LED is an elegant lighting fixture that puts out a full-spectrum pink-colored light.
+Viparspectra 600W LED is an elegant lighting fixture that puts out a full light spectrum pink-colored light.